KeeganKeane/EHN-Empowering-Health-Network/README.md

 ## Detailed Overview:
 #### Personal Contributions
 Within this project I filled the role of Back-end Team leader.
-As the lead Back-End developer I led Back-End discussion meetings, assigned tasks and worked with the front-end team to collaboratively determine and implement the structure and features of the REST-ful API.
+As the lead Back-End developer I led two talented Back-End Japanese developers in creating a Rest-ful API as well as SQL database.
+The responsibilities indcluded leading Back-End discussion meetings, assigning tasks, helping team-mates with bugs or questions, working with the front-end team and product manager to collaboratively determine and implement the structure and features of the REST-ful API.
 The discussion topics included but were not limited to what API endpoints were to be implemented, security, QA testing and general questions that would help the team produce the best product.
 These discussions took place in both Japanese and English in order to make sure the team was communicating effectively.
 Additionally, I helped code and develop the REST-ful API.

 ## Back-End